 Thus, we have obtained a combinatorial proof of (1.1) based on a weighted form of Euler's theorem.

-Similarly, combining Theorems 3.5 and 3.6 on the relations between rooted partitions and ordinary partitions, we may transform Theorem 3.1 on rooted partitions to the following assertion for ordinary partitions:
+Similarly, combining Theorems 3.5 and 3.6 on the relations between rooted partitions and ordinary partitions, we may transform Theorem 3.1 on rooted partitions to the assertion for ordinary partitions in Lemma 1.2.